reena96/Mutation-TestingTool/README.md

 #### -Run tianma.learn.ds.Launcher.Launcher.java

 ### 1) Save Execution Trace: ###
-In our project, we collect the instrumented byte code from Homework 2 We use reflection on the instrumented file and we obtain the byte code of the instrumented file We run our instrumented byte code against the test cases specified in the Config file.
+In our project, we collect the instrumented byte code from Homework 2.
+We use reflection on the instrumented file and we obtain the byte code of the instrumented file.
+We run our instrumented byte code against the test cases specified in the Config file.
 For doing this, Run UsingSingleThreadExecutor.java
 Run this file in order to obtain the ExecutionTrace of the original file.